 Hello, my dear colleagues!
 Have you ever tried to engage young learners with environmental issues?
 This post will summarize a presentation I held with Owain from ELT Sustainable on British Council Teaching English.
-The topic was Engaging your learners with environment issues and we presented 5 problems that occur in the classrooms and the practical solutions to those problems.
+The topic was Engaging your learners with environmental issues, and we presented 5 problems that occur in the classrooms and the practical solutions to those problems.

 Problem 1: Low level of English